DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - this is a system that collects power into a battery but can switch over to pulling power from the battery when the power grid fails
         - generally, this type of system was implemented to supply power to an entire building rather than just one or a few devices

+- 3.10 Information System Life Cycle
+    - a structured framework for managing an information system from its intial conception to its retirement.
+    - The goal is to ensure that a system is developed and managed in a way that meets business needs , remains secure and operates efficiently through its lifespan
+    - Key phases include
+      - Planning, Design and Bulding
+      - Deploying, Operating and Maintaining
+      - Decommissioning
+    - There are 9 Phases called out in the syllabus:
+      - **Phase 1**: Stakeholder Needs and Requirements: identify the problems the system needs to solve.
+Define functional and security features requried, identify compliance requirements.
+Key activities include stakeholder interviews, define project scope.
+Establish baseline security expectaions.
+      - **Phase 2**: Requirement Analysis: Analyse requirements to ensure they are sonsistent complete and unambigous.
+      - Phase 3: Architectural Design
+      - Phase 4: Developement/Implementation:
+      - Phase 5: Integration
+      - Phase 6:
 - **DIGITAL SIGNATURES**: The Digital Signature Standard approves three encryption algorithms for use in digital signatures:
     - the Digital Signature Algorithm (DSA)
     - the Rivest, Shamir, Adleman (RSA)algorithm;